 * Install a raised traffic separator on TV Highway from 182nd to 187th Avenues.
 All turns will still be available at the 185th and 187th Avenue intersections.
 Left turns will be permitted into 182nd Avenue and the west driveway of Aloha Mall, but will be restricted to only right turns out onto TV Highway.

 Safety benefit: eliminate crashes due to left-turn conflicts.

-* Add lighting and pedestrian countdown signals on TV Highway at 185th Avenue and additional lighting in the project area
+* Add pedestrian countdown signals on TV Highway at 185th Avenue and additional lighting in the project area